AnHosu/iot_poc/greengrass.md

-# Using Greengrass to Connect Things
+# Build an Edge with Greengrass
 It is time to create an edge, to take advantage of the compute that is available right where the data is gathered.
 Even if you use the AWS IoT services, there are several ways and plenty of 3<sup>rd</sup> party software you could apply for device management and creating an edge.
 The AWS offering is Greengrass, a piece of software running on your device and an accompanying cloud service.
 In this demonstration, we introduce key concepts in the context of an IoT edge using Greengrass.<br>
 In this demonstration we will
 - Install AWS Greengrass Core on our Raspberry Pi